 Deferred Compensation Definition

-Deferred compensation is basically an arrangement whereby a portion of the income of an individual is set aside and paid at a later date; it is generally done in order to defer the payment of taxes as the amount contributed towards such deferred compensation is in most cases not taxed until the income is actually paid off.
+Deferred compensation is an arrangement whereby a portion of the income of an individual is set aside and paid at a later date; it is generally done to defer the payment of taxes as the amount contributed towards such deferred compensation is in most cases not taxed until the income is paid off.
 Examples include employee stock options, pension, and retirement plans.

 Types of Deferred Compensation

 Deferred compensation is broadly classified as Qualified and Non – qualified.
 The two plans majorly differ in terms of legal treatment.
-It is most often used to refer non-qualified plans but technically it covers both.
+It is most often used to refer to non-qualified plans, but technically, it covers both.
 Qualified v/s Non-Qualified